edpau/ShareASmile/readme.md

-## Project name

-ShareASmile
+# ShareASmile

-## One liner

-Share products and skills with people.
-In return for a smile.
+Share your products and skills with others, and receive a smile in return.

-## Project description
+## Description

-ShareASmile is an app that encourages people to share (new/old/unwant) things or useful skills, and at the same time connect with people, it encourages people to reach out to the world.
-People share their interest with people in ShareASmile.
-Share love with people.
+"ShareASmile" is an app designed to inspire individuals to share both their possessions (whether new, old, or unwanted) and their valuable skills.
+Simultaneously, it serves as a platform for connecting with others and encourages people to engage with the wider world.
+Users on ShareASmile can share their interests and extend acts of kindness and love to others.

-## MVP
+## Guide

-1. Home page- User can browse what other users want to share in categories.
+1. Home Page: Users can easily peruse shared items across various categories.
-2. Add share page- User can add his share onto the home page and his own user page.
-3. User page- User can view what their current share listing and past share listing/ same page recycle to view members' listing.
-User can delete the current share, change the current share to shared status.
+2. Share Addition Page: Users have the option to contribute their own items to both the Home Page and their personal User Page.
+3. User Profile: Users can access their current and previous listings on their User Page, which can also be used to review other members' offerings.
+Users can modify their current listings or mark them as "shared."
-4. Share item page- User can view each individual share product/service, see who share it and send email to contact the specific member for the share.
+4. Share Item Details: Users can access detailed information about each shared product or service, identify the contributor, and contact the specific member by email to discuss the item further.

 ## Tech stack

-**Front End:**
+**Frontend:**

-React
+- React

-Vite
+- Vite

-**Back End:**
+**Backend:**

-Express
+- Express
-MongoDB
+- MongoDB

 ## Data sources

-cloudinary- Store items photo
+- cloudinary- Store listing items photo

+## Installation
+- Run `npm i` on both client and server folder
+- Run `npm run dev` on client folder and nodemon index.js on the server folder.